-- our history of significant losses, and our need to raise additional capital and our inability to obtain additional capital on acceptable terms, or at all; - our expectations regarding the timing and cost of commencing clinical trials with respect to tissues and organs which are based on our rhCollagen based BioInk and products for medical aesthetics; - the impact of the COVID-19 pandemic; - our ability to obtain favorable pre-clinical and clinical trial results; - regulatory action with respect to rhCollagen based BioInk and medical aesthetics products, including but not limited to acceptance of an application for marketing authorization, review and approval of such application, and, if approved, the scope of the approved indication and labeling; - commercial success and market acceptance of rhCollagen based products, in 3D Bioprinting and medical aesthetics; - our ability to establish sales and marketing capabilities or enter into agreements with third parties and our reliance on third party distributors and resellers; - our ability to establish and maintain strategic partnerships and other corporate collaborations; - our reliance on third parties to conduct some or all aspects of our product manufacturing; - the scope of protection we are able to establish and maintain for intellectual property rights and our ability to operate our business without infringing the intellectual property rights of others; - the overall global economic environment; - the impact of competition and new technologies; - general market, political, and economic conditions in the countries in which we operate; - projected capital expenditures and liquidity; - changes in our strategy; - litigation and regulatory proceedings; and - those factors referred to in "Item 3.D.
+- our history of significant losses, and our need to raise additional capital and our inability to obtain additional capital on acceptable terms, or at all; - our expectations regarding the timing and cost of commencing clinical trials with respect to tissues and organs which are based on our rhCollagen based BioInk and products for medical aesthetics; - our ability to obtain favorable pre-clinical and clinical trial results; - regulatory action with respect to rhCollagen based BioInk and medical aesthetics products, including but not limited to acceptance of an application for marketing authorization, review and approval of such application, and, if approved, the scope of the approved indication and labeling; - commercial success and market acceptance of rhCollagen based products, in 3D Bioprinting and medical aesthetics; - our ability to establish sales and marketing capabilities or enter into agreements with third parties and our reliance on third party distributors and resellers;

+- our ability to establish and maintain strategic partnerships and other corporate collaborations; - our reliance on third parties to conduct some or all aspects of our product manufacturing; - the scope of protection we are able to establish and maintain for intellectual property rights and our ability to operate our business without infringing the intellectual property rights of others; - current or future unfavorable economic and market conditions and adverse developments with respect to financial institutions and associated liquidity risk; - the impact of competition and new technologies; - general market, political, and economic conditions in the countries in which we operate; - projected capital expenditures and liquidity; - changes in our strategy; - litigation and regulatory proceedings; and - those factors referred to in "Item 3.D.
 Risk Factors," "Item 4.
 Information on the Company," and "Item 5.
 Operating and Financial Review and Prospects", as well as in this annual report on Form 20-F generally.